-How many times has it happened to you when after saving the very last piece of your favorite apple pie, especially baked for you by mom, you soon find out that an army of ants has gotten to it first?
+How many times has it happened to you when after saving the very last piece of your favourite apple pie, especially baked for you by mom, you soon find out that an army of ants has gotten to it first?
 You are the type of person who saves the best for last, and seeing your prized possession being feasted on by something else would certainly not sit well with you.
 To me, it has happened countless times, and every time the ants do that to me, it always seems like they end up the winner, with me just grinning and bearing it.

 Ants are among the most common household pests since time immemorial.
 Actually, they are not only found in homes, but in restaurants, offices, warehouses, and any other buildings where there are humans.
 Why?
 Well, where there are humans, there is food and water.
 They prefer sweet foods but are open to eating anything that we eat.
 They also unwittingly do damage to outdoor and indoor plants by protecting insects that produce honeydew, like aphids.
 Whiteflies, and mealybugs -some of the more common garden pests.

 Ants can also cause huge structural damage to homes and buildings.
 In fact, they have caused more damage to structures than the much more hated termites.